ben-manes/gradle-versions-plugin/README.md

 >   alone has to key them by the projects as well.

 > [!TIP]
+> - A build carrying the `isNonStable` recipe this README recommended can drop
+>   it, along with the `rejectVersionIf` clause that called it.
+The built-in
+>   check asks whether a version names a pre-release rather than whether it
+>   names a release, so a qualifier it does not recognize, such as
+>   `13.4.0.jre11`, is reported rather than withheld.
+A convention the markers
+>   do not name, such as graphql-java's `-nf-` builds, still goes in a
+>   `rejectVersionIf` filter, which composes with the built-in check rather than
+>   replacing it.
 > - Drop `!satisfiesDeclaredBound` from a `rejectVersionIf` rule, since the
 >   bound is now applied by `rejectOutOfBoundVersions`.
 The member is
 >   deprecated and will be removed in a later release; a warning is printed